 As a caregiver, you may feel exhausted or frustrated.
 Over time, these feelings can get worse, and may lead to bigger problems for you and the one you care for.

 Caring for your loved one takes constant effort, and it’s easy to forget to take care of yourself.
-If the long-term stress of caregiving is taking a toll on your mental health and wellness, you may be experiencing caregiver burnout.
+If the long-term stress of caregiving is taking a toll on your mental health and wellness, you may be experiencing signs of caregiver burnout.

 What is Caregiver Burnout?